ec429/howzat/rules.md

 ### Catching the ball

 The batsman rolls 2d6 to determine which fielder is under it.
-(Fielding position 7, the most likely, is the wicketkeeper; positions 2 and 12 are the currently active bowlers.)
+(Fielding position 7, the most likely, is the wicketkeeper; position 12 is the current bowler, while position 2 defaults to the bowler of the previous over if any.)

 Then, that fielder rolls a d6 to attempt the catch.
 On a 1 or 2, the catch is dropped; on any other result, it is successfully caught and the batsman is out.